Codium-ai/codiumai-vscode-release/README.md

 #### Generate Docstring

-Generate Docstring to your code quickly by clicking the "Generate Docstring" button inside the Code Analysis tab.
+Generate Docstring to your code quickly by clicking the "Generate Docstring" button inside the Code Explanation tab.
 Review the generated comments and merge them into your code.

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/GenerateDocstring.png)